 - The program helps pay for tuition, housing, books and supplies

-- A monthly housing stipend and cost of books and supplies are paid to the student
+- A monthly housing allowance and a stipend for the cost of books and supplies are paid to the student.

 Read More: What the Post-9/11 GI Bill can Do for You